PSModule/Process-PSModule/README.md

 When a pull request is opened, closed, reopened, synchronized (push), or labeled, the workflow will run.
 Depending on the labels in the pull requests, the workflow will result in different outcomes.

-- [Initialize-PSModule](https://github.com/PSModule/Initialize-PSModule/) - Prepares the runner with all the framework requirements.
-- [Test-PSModule](https://github.com/PSModule/Test-PSModule/) - Tests the source code using only PSScriptAnalyzer and the PSModule test suites.
 - [Build-PSModule](https://github.com/PSModule/Build-PSModule/) - Compiles the repository into an efficient PowerShell module.
 - [Test-PSModule](https://github.com/PSModule/Test-PSModule/) - Tests the compiled module using PSScriptAnalyzer, PSModule and module tests suites from the module repository.
+This runs on 4 different environments to check compatibility.
+  - PowerShell 7.x on Windows, Ubuntu and macOS.
+  - Windows PowerShell 5.1 on Windows.
 - [Publish-PSModule](https://github.com/PSModule/Publish-PSModule/) - Publishes the module to the PowerShell Gallery, docs to GitHub Pages, and creates a release on the GitHub repository.

 To use the workflow, create a new file in the `.github/workflows` directory of the module repository and add the following content.